Rams shift focus to contracts for Aaron Donald, others

 But Johnson would seemingly command a contract similar to the five-year, $69 million deal Desmond Trufant signed with Atlanta this offseason.
 His high salary for 2017 gives him little incentive to accept much less.
 But the Rams are also wary of the fact that Johnson hasn't necessarily performed among the elite cornerbacks in the game.

 He is now one of 11 defensive players who are scheduled to be unrestricted free agents at season's end.
 And the highest priority in that group is Ogeltree, a captain last season.
-The Rams have about $4 million in salary-cap space, but are set up to have about $42 million in cap space in 2018, fifth-most in the NFL.
+The Rams have about $4 million in salary-cap space but are set up to have about $42 million in cap space in 2018, fifth-most in the NFL.

-In other words, they have the ability to sign their players long term.
+In other words, they have the ability to sign their players long-term.

 It's just a matter of making it all work.